-In this article, we’re going to look into the core advantages of each language for web and mobile development, their applicability for cloud storage, map computing, and machine learning.
+In this article, we’re going to look into the core advantages of each language for mobile and web app development, their applicability for cloud storage, map computing, and machine learning.

 By the end of this post, you’ll have all the essential info to make up your mind and choose the most suitable language for your next project!

 Golang was created a few years earlier than Node JS – initially for the purposes of Google.
-It is a simple, general-purpose programming language appropriate even for beginners.
-According to the words of one of its creators, Rob Pike, Go is supposed to combine the safety and performance of statically compiled languages with the lightness of the dynamically RTP’d ones.
+It is a simple, general-purpose, open-source programming language appropriate even for beginners.
+According to the words of one of its creators, Rob Pike, Go is supposed to combine the safety and performance of statically compiled programming languages with the lightness of the dynamically RTP’d ones.

 It’s all good and all, but there is one question that keeps developers awake:

 Golang can be considered rather procedural.
 Since it excludes exceptions, object constructors, and class inheritance, it is not object-oriented either.

 Considering its structure and a few useful features discussed below, it definitely can be seen as a practical and efficient choice.
 Some could even say boring.
 However, from our perspective, it is actually an advantage in particular cases.